aye-ron98/UserGuide/docs/pages/setup.md

 1. Open VS Code, from the upper navbar select **terminal** and open a new terminal.
 A powershell terminal will appear towards the bottom of the screen.
 <img src="../images/setup2.jpg" alt="VS Code side bar" style="display: block;margin-left: auto;margin-right: auto;height:30%;max-height:200px">

-2. In the newly opened terminal type the following and press enter
+2. Type the following and press enter in the newly opened terminal

 ```{.js .annotate}
 git init